hyperledger/fabric/docs/source/dev-setup/devenv.rst

 Overview
 ~~~~~~~~

-Through the v0.6 release, the development environment utilized Vagrant
+Prior to the v1.0.0 release, the development environment utilized Vagrant
 running an Ubuntu image, which in turn launched Docker containers as a
 means of ensuring a consistent experience for developers who might be
-working with varying platforms, such as MacOSX, Windows, Linux, or
+working with varying platforms, such as macOS, Windows, Linux, or
 whatever.
 Advances in Docker have enabled native support on the most
-popular development platforms: MacOSX and Windows.
+popular development platforms: macOS and Windows.
 Hence, we have
 reworked our build to take full advantage of these advances.
 While we
 still maintain a Vagrant based approach that can be used for older
-versions of MacOSX and Windows that Docker does not support, we strongly
+versions of macOS and Windows that Docker does not support, we strongly
 encourage that the non-Vagrant development setup be used.

 Note that while the Vagrant-based development setup could not be used in